electricimp/imp-central-impt/ProductionGuide.md

 ### Unblessing ###

 You may remove a production device from a Production Device Group only if you have access to your account’s unblessing key.
-Specify that key as the value of the `--unbound` option of the [`impt device unassign`](./CommandsManual.md#device-unassign) command.
+Specify that key as the value of the `--unbond` option of the [`impt device unassign`](./CommandsManual.md#device-unassign) command.
 The device is unblessed and unassigned, and can then be used for development.

 **Example**